paulofranklins2/sandwich-shop-cli/readme.md

 - 📄 Generate and store receipts as timestamped `.txt` files
 - 🧩 Modular architecture using enums, interfaces, and services

+## 📋 Project Progress & Roadmap

+Development progress for this project is actively tracked in the [`TODO.md`](TODO.md) file.
+It includes a complete checklist of:

+- ✅ Tasks already completed
+- 🚧 Features still to be implemented
+- 🧪 Testing, bonus features, and polish steps

+Feel free to browse it to understand the direction and current status of the project!

 ## 📺 User Interface Flow

 ### Home Menu